Beijing cuts flights to curb potential spread of mounting coronavirus cases

 Authorities on Tuesday raised Beijing to a level two alert, the second-highest level in a four-tier COVID-19 emergency response level system.
 That reversed a one step downgrade from level two to level three a mere 10 days earlier.

-Some 27 neighbourhoods have been designated as medium-risk areas, subjecting people entering to temperature checks and registration, as of Tuesday.
+Some 27 neighbourhoods have been designated as medium-risk areas where people entering are subjected to temperature checks and registration.
 One neighbourhood, near the massive wholesale food centre detected as the source of the latest outbreak, was marked high-risk.

-However, movement of people in and out of the city was strictly controlled and subject to COVID-19 tests, while residents in high-risk areas were quarantined in their neighbourhoods and also required to undergo tests.
-Kindergartens, primary schools and high schools were all shut.
+But movement of people in and out of the city was strictly controlled and subject to COVID-19 tests, while residents in high-risk areas were both quarantined and required to undergo tests.
+Kindergartens, primary schools and high schools were shut.

+Aviation data tracker Variflight showed that half the scheduled inbound flights and 40% of outbound flights from Beijing Capital International Airport, one of the city’s two major airports, have been or will likely be cancelled on Wednesday.
+The majority of the flights are domestic routes.

+State media reported that rail officials were granting full refunds on all tickets to and from Beijing booked before Tuesday evening, an apparent bid to discourage people from travelling even though services have not been officially cancelled.

 State media has cited experts as saying the latest outbreak in Beijing was different from Wuhan because the cases were localised and the source of the infection was clear, allowing authorities to more easily get the situation under control.